 - force\insert only try to create a new document, don't allow updates of existing documents - validate validates the document; set to False to skip. - clean call the document clean method, requires validate to be True. - write\concern Extra keyword arguments are passed down to save() OR insert() which will be used as options for the resultant getLastError command.
 For example, save(..., write\concern={w: 2, fsync: True}, ...) will wait until at least two servers have recorded the write and will force an fsync on the primary server. - cascade Sets the flag for cascading saves.
-You can set a default by setting "cascade" in the document \\\meta\\\ - cascade\kwargs (optional) kwargs dictionary to be passed throw to cascading saves.
-Implies cascade=True. - \refs A list of processed references used in cascading saves - save\condition only perform save if matching record in db satisfies condition(s) (e.g. version number).
-Raises OperationError if the conditions are not satisfied
+You can set a default by setting "cascade" in the document \\meta\\ - cascade\kwargs optional kwargs dictionary to be passed throw to cascading saves - \refs A list of processed references used in cascading saves